koushiktech2020/product_management_app/README.md

 - User authentication (Login/Register pages) with form validation
 - Product listing and management
+- API integration with backend for authentication and product management
 - Data fetching with TanStack React Query
 - Responsive design with Bootstrap 5
 - Modern React 19 with TypeScript